 What is audio description?

 Audio description, sometimes referred to as descriptive audio or described video, is an additional narrator track that provides visual information for people who otherwise would not be able to see it.
-Audio description is provided during natural pauses in dialogue so it does not distract from the video.
-Occasionally, describers may pause the video themselves and add description if there are no natural pauses available.
+Audio description may be provided live by a narrator or pre-recorded ahead of time using either a professional narrator or synthesized voice.
+Audio description may be provided during natural pauses in dialogue, or the describer may choose to pause the video to deliver extended description.

-For most online videos, open audio description is used, meaning that the audio description automatically plays and does not require a special device to be used.
+For streaming or online content, open audio description is used, meaning that the audio description automatically plays and does not require a special device.

 What is YouDescribe?